NikBomb/deep_ptr/README.md

 # deep_ptr

-Single header implementation of a smart pointer that allows deep copy
+Single header implementation of a smart pointer that allows deep copy (Requires c++17)

 Deep_ptr allows the safety of a unique ptr with copy semantics.
 When a copy is required the deep_ptr copies the resource.